What Are the 10 Steps for Wiring a Garden Shack?

 9. Terminate the Cable at the Shed and Install Your Outlets or Breaker Box

 Another hole will need to be drilled to get the cable and/or conduit through and into the shed where it needs to be.
-You can then install (or have your electrician install) what you need – outlets, switches, lighting fixtures, etc.
+You can then install (or have your electrician install) what you need–outlets, switches, lighting fixtures, etc.

 10. Refill Your Trench

-Remember, this article was just to give you an idea of all of the steps so you can decide what you can and cannot do yourself.
+Remember, this article was just to give you an idea of all the steps so you can decide what you can and cannot do yourself.
 My advice?
 Always hire a licensed, insured electrician.
 And make sure you get permits and adhere to what the inspector tells you to do.
 That way, you won’t need to rip things out and do them all over again.
 This can be a worthwhile upgrade to your backyard shed, so long as it’s done properly.